 A Beauty Shot or Clean Head Shot

 A beauty shot is a color photograph of the model's face, generally from the shoulders up.
 The purpose of a beauty shot is to show the model in his or her most natural state, which allows the agency or client to see exactly how the model looks without heavy makeup or styling.
 Makeup, hairstyles, and jewelry should be kept to a minimum.
 Editorial models do not usually smile in a beauty shot.

-A beauty shot or commercial head shot should always be the first photo in a model's book.
+A beauty shot or commercial headshot should always be the first photo in a model's book.

 A Full Length Body Shot

 The next photo in a model's book should be a full-length body shot.
 This shot allows the client to see the model's proportions and body type.
 Clothes should be form-fitting and simple.
-Skinny jeans and a t-shirt are just fine.
+Jeans and a t-shirt are just fine.
 The model should not be wearing long dresses, skirts or too many layers as these will distract and cover up exactly what the agents and clients are trying to see.

 Remember that female fashion models are selling clothes to women, not men, so female models want to be sexy but not overtly sexual.
-Top modeling agencies never want to see you in a swimsuit or lingerie on the hood of a car or straddling a motorcycle.
+Top modeling agencies don't want to see you in a swimsuit or lingerie on the hood of a car or straddling a motorcycle.

 Male models can shoot in either swim trunks or boxer shorts.

-04Editorial Fashion Shot (Fashion Models)
+Editorial Fashion Shot (Fashion Models)

 A Commercial Shot (Commercial Models)

 A Smiling Shot

+It's OK if you don't have perfect teeth.
 Commercial models don't need to worry about perfect teeth either.
 The agents and clients simply want to see what they are working with.